 While your AC system is made to withstand the weather, including rain and storm damage, there are times when you need to call your AC repair technician to inspect potential damage.
 If your air conditioning unit sits in standing water, due to storms or other unexpected issues, it can cause significant damage to the moving parts and electrical components.
-The water usually has to reach about 12-15 inches in depth to affect your air conditioner, but if there has been any flooding at all, call Parker Pearce Service Experts Heating & Air Conditioning for an AC inspection as soon as possible.
+The water usually has to reach about 12-15 inches in depth to affect your air conditioner, but if there has been any flooding at all, call Parker Pearce Service Experts for an AC inspection as soon as possible.

 If severe storms or flooding caused your AC system to sit in standing water, there are a couple of things we advise doing to avoid more damage or dangerous situations: